BovinityDivinity/bovbot/README.md

 # BovBot

 A simple Twitch chatbot developed for BinnieTV as a Node practice project.
-Could be decent for public use eventually, but mostly just a development exercize for now.
+Using it would probably be pointless for you right now, it's just a development exercize.

 ## Commands